Sponsored by Mexican Insurance Store’s A++ Rated Mexican Car Insurance.

 Though much smaller, another important Aztec destination is Tepozteco, located in Morelos.
 The site features a temple dedicated to the god of Pulque.
 Pulque, you might ask, is an alcoholic drink made from the fermented sap of the maguey plant.
 The drink features a milky unfiltered consistency with a taste of sour yeast and is making a surprising comeback in many parts of Mexico.

 If you’re looking for a site off the beaten path, visit Los Guachimontones about 25 miles due east of Guadalajara.
 These pyramids are unique as they are round.
 Except for a small pyramid in Mexico City, these are the only known round pyramids in the world.
 This site is a UNESCO World Heritage Site and has wonderful interpreters who offer insight and a glimpse into the life of those living here two thousand years ago.

 Sponsored by Mexican Insurance Store’s A++ Rated Mexican Car Insurance policies.
 All of these destinations are easily reachable with your car, truck, or motorcycle.
-It’s easy and straightforward to drive your vehicle in Mexico.
+It’s easy to drive your vehicle in Mexico.
 Just don’t forget to review the many benefits of Mexican car insurance from Mexican Insurance Store.com.

 Jim Foreman is the owner and operator of Authentic Moto Travels.
 He leads groups of riders throughout all of Mexico on Motorcycles.
 Annually, Jim travels over 20,000Km throughout Mexico.
 Jim also writes travel articles for numerous magazines and online publications throughout the world.